BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Encodings

 \subsection{BTCompiler}

-The encoding for the BTCompiler, as best we understand it, has been included in \ifthenelse{\boolean{arXivVersion}}{Appendix \ref{appendix:BTCEncoding}}{\cite{arXivBehaVerify}}.
+The encoding for the BTCompiler, as best we understand it, has been included in \ifthenelse{\boolean{IncludeAppendix}}{Appendix~\ref{appendix:2022SEFM_BTCompiler_Encoding}}{\CiteAsText{serene2022SEFM_arXiv}}.
 Unfortunately, we were unable to install the tool.
-However, based on various examples in the BTCompiler repository, we concluded that the file `bt\_classic.smv' \footnote{https://github.com/CARVE-ROBMOSYS/\\BTCompiler/blob/master/smv/bt\_classic.smv} contains the relevant encoding.
-The encoding presented in \ifthenelse{\boolean{arXivVersion}}{Appendix \ref{appendix:BTCEncoding}}{\cite{arXivBehaVerify}} is meant to approximate this, in the same way that the Leaf and Total encodings approximate the actual encodings used by BehaVerify.
+However, based on various examples in the BTCompiler repository, we concluded that the file `bt\_classic.smv'\footnote{\url{https://github.com/CARVE-ROBMOSYS/BTCompiler/blob/master/smv/bt_classic.smv}} contains the relevant encoding.
+The encoding presented in \ifthenelse{\boolean{IncludeAppendix}}{Appendix~\ref{appendix:2022SEFM_BTCompiler_Encoding}}{\CiteAsText{serene2022SEFM_arXiv}} is meant to approximate this, in the same way that the Leaf and Total encodings approximate the actual encodings used by BehaVerify.